jcreek/jcreek.github.io/docs/dev-team/git.md

 For every ticket, there should be a separate git branch.
 This code will not be merged into the main development branch until it has been through a pull request and been reviewed.

 If it's a big feature ticket, a feature branch should be created for that ticket, and it should be split into sub-tasks, each of which have their own branch and get merged into the feature branch after PRs are approved.
 Once all the sub-tasks have been PRed and their branches have been merged into the feature branch, the feature branch can be PRed and merge into the development branch.
+If you find you're needing to do all your changes in one branch, do so, then split it up by making new branches and cherry-picking or re-committing once you have your finished code.
+This will make it significantly easier to review, and to review well.

-Unless you're working on an open source project, the merge strategy for PRs should not involve squashing.
-Merge commits are fine, and they leave all individual commits available for comparison, reverting and cherry-picking.
+Unless you're working on a sub-task branch, the merge strategy for PRs should involve squashing.
+Merge commits are fine, and they leave all individual commits available for comparison, reverting and cherry-picking, but they also include all of the ongoing dev work and changes based on PR feedback, which can clutter up a project.

 Not using squashed commits makes having good quality commit messages even more important.
-Committing often and messily is a bad habit.
+Committing often and messily is a bad habit (unless you're squashing).
 Instead break down tasks into suitably small sub-tasks, so that they can be worked on in isolation without taking long enough to warrant committing unfinished code.

 A key part of the PR process is reviewing code, not only for bugs, but for quality.
 The git commit messages are a critical part of this.
 No developer is perfect, so helping one another in PRs is key to having an excellent git history.
 If a PR comes in with bad commit messages, it should be rejected and redone with good commit messages.

-More detail about code reviews and PRs can be found in a separate doc.

 ## Git Messages